hectortakami/flutter-factory/A01376466 Ivan Honc/jesus_replica/README.md

   }
 }
 ```
-Add the stateless widget, content to the scaffold, create a container and center the child:
+Add the stateless widget, content to the scaffold, create a container and center the child: A01376466 - It wasn't very clear what scaffold you are talking about.
 ```dart
 class CustomScreen extends StatelessWidget {
   final Color color;